Armenian Patriarchate of Jerusalem: Medical services

 Medical services against a symbolic fee are provided at a clinic donated by the Jinishian Medical Fund.

-Free meals to the aged and invalid pensioners and indigent members of the community are also provided.
+Free meals to aged and invalid pensioners and indigent members of the community are also provided.

 Jurisdiction

-The Patriarchate enjoys a semi-diplomatic status and is one of the three major guardians of the Christian holy places in the Holy Land (the other two being the Greek Orthodox and Latin Patriarchates).
+The patriarchate enjoys a semi-diplomatic status and is one of the three major guardians of the Christian holy places in the Holy Land (the other two being the Greek Orthodox and Latin patriarchates).
 Among these sites under joint control of the Armenian Patriarchate and other churches, chapels and holy places are: